 Students and faculty develop research projects and take advantage of work study opportunities; students and local community members participate in workshops and buy meat, honey, eggs, and more through the farm, as well as organic vegetables through the Community Supported Agriculture (CSA) program; and local school children and teens learn about farming through the Farm and Garden Camp.

-Students involved in the study of agriculture in the School of Natural Science and on the farm can also take advantage of the state-of-the-art open laboratories in Cole Science Center.
+Students involved in the study of agriculture can also take advantage of the state-of-the-art open laboratories in Cole Science Center.
 Our agriculture, ecology, environmental science, and molecular biology labs help bridge the indoor and outdoor environments, where advanced students design and execute original research experiments to test out non-toxic methods of pest control or determine the most effective methods to encourage aerobic composting microbes.